-There is no single document titled "Strategic Plan for Mendocino County" but there is an abundance of planning documents that guide policy in Mendocino County.
+The Board of Supervisors agrees with this finding in that there is no single document titled "Strategic Plan for Mendocino County."
+However, there are an abundance of planning documents that guide policy in Mendocino County including numerous plans that address county-wide issues of public safety, health, economic, environmental and other needs of our communities.
 Foremost among these are the Mendocino County General Plan and the Mendocino County Budget.
+The Board looks forward to implementing previous Board direction to initiate a strategic planning process and appreciates the Grand Jury focus on this issue.